Road Maintenance

 Seasonal Road Work

 Paved roads make up the largest part of Thurston County's Transportation system.
-During spring and summer months, Public Works completes pavement preservation projects designed to help maintain the investment Thurston County has made in its roads.
+During the spring and summer months, Public Works completes pavement preservation projects designed to help maintain the investment Thurston County has made in its roads.

 Why work on roads that are in good condition?